vikrampawar/book-highlights/pages/event-streams-in-action.md

 base64.b64decode ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#99f2ae38-1e54-4ad5-b962-617b48e3576a))

 We specified that the shard iterator should be of type TRIM_HORIZON.
-This is AWS jargon for the oldest events in the shard that have not yet been trimmedóexpired for being too old. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#b5674b9b-e393-4a8f-8180-bf1ddef3bddc))
+This is AWS jargon for the oldest events in the shard that have not yet been trimmed‚Äîexpired for being too old. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#b5674b9b-e393-4a8f-8180-bf1ddef3bddc))

 Before we can read events from our stream, we need to retrieve what Amazon calls a shard iterator for each shard in the stream.  ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#360cafb9-e017-437f-bd83-f53ab19a325a))

-Apache Spark Streaming, which is Sparkís microbatch processing framework, ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#8b8dcb43-7376-4c81-8626-fbd2d091a274))
+Apache Spark Streaming, which is Spark‚Äôs microbatch processing framework, ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#8b8dcb43-7376-4c81-8626-fbd2d091a274))

 AWS Lambda is a fully managed stream processing platform running on a Node.js cluster.  ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_013.html#d26825cb-0f7c-4500-9241-2cb41ef53d6c))